-3.1.1 The sensing head
+2.1.1 THE SENSING HEAD

 The optical sensor consists of a special multi-elements IR relay lens corrected for both geometrical and wavelength aberrations.
 A protective window is installed at the front of the lens (the closest to the plasma).
-The lens is coupled to an optical fiber bundle consisting of one 400μ m fiber surrounded by 2 other fibers used for alignment purposes.
+The lens is coupled to an optical fiber bundle consisting of one $400\mu m$ fiber surrounded by 2 other fibers used for alignment purposes.
 An optical two-slits photomask (schematically shown in Figure 2 Two-Slits mask) is inserted between the lens and the central fiber, in contact with the latter.
 Because of this photomask, a particle passing in front of the sensor will generate a twin-peaks signal as illustrated in Figure 2 Two-Slits mask.